 \section{Methodology}

-In this section we first outline the overall framework of the study then we delve into the methods of data analysis.
+In this section, we explain the framework used in this study, starting with an outline of the overall structure and then detailing the methods applied for data collection and analysis, which included comparisons across models and over time.

-\subsection{General structure of framework}
+\subsection{General Structure of Framework}

-Our work is structured around the workflow of a real-life developer, meaning it's designed to be practical and match what happens in real coding situations.
-It includes five key components: \emph{tasks}, \emph{prompts}, \emph{ground rules}, \emph{security consciousness}, \emph{language}, and \emph{models}.
-These elements collectively form the complete structure of our framework.
+Our study framework is designed to mimic the typical workflow of a real-life developer, focusing on practicality and realism in coding tasks.
+It includes five main components: \emph{tasks}, \emph{prompts}, \emph{ground rules}, \emph{security consciousness}, and \emph{models}.
+Together, these elements shape the comprehensive framework for our evaluation.

-The process starts with a developer who has a specific list of tasks they want to accomplish in python.
-Each task comes with a set of essential main rules, or \emph{ground rules}, that the task needs to include.
-To tackle these tasks, the developer decides to use a group of accessible LLMs to assist in completing them.
-Before diving into the tasks, the developer starts by providing some information about themselves, including how security-conscious they are.
-They also provide details about the task itself to the chosen model.
+The process begins with a developer who has a specific set of tasks to accomplish in Python.
+Each task has essential requirements, called \emph{ground rules}, that must be included.
+The developer then selects from a group of accessible large language models (LLMs) to help complete the tasks.
+Before starting, the developer provides relevant information about their own background, including their level of security awareness, along with details about the task to the model.

-For each task, we create a detailed prompt and a set of ground rules that are given to the model for output generation.
-We start each prompt with a distinct persona that defines how security-conscious the developer is.
-Throughout this process, we adhered to the principle that every task should be self-contained.
-This means that we aimed for each model to produce practical code that is ready for use in a development setting.
-Furthermore, we instructed the models within the prompts to prepare a testing environment for us to use.
+For each task, we created a specific prompt and a set of ground rules given to the model to guide output generation.
+Each prompt began with a distinct ''persona'' reflecting how security-conscious the developer is.
+We aimed to make each task self-contained, meaning that the goal was for each model to produce functional code suitable for real-world use.
+We also asked the models to set up a testing environment, as is typical in real development practices.